hyli-org/hyliquid/loadtest/README.md

 - Fetches orderbook (`GET /api/book/{base}/{quote}`)
 - Randomly buys or sells
-- Crosses the spread by `cross_ticks` to guarantee execution
+- Crosses the spread by `cross_ticks` to guarantee execution when liquidity exists
+- Falls back to self-crossed bid/ask (using shared mid price) when the book is empty to force activity
 - Waits `interval_ms` before next order

 #### Cancellation